 The numerous faults in southern California include active, potentially active, and inactive faults.
 The criteria for these major groups are based on criteria developed by the California Geological Survey (CGS, formerly known as CDMG) for the Alquist-Priolo Earthquake Fault Zone Program (Bryant and Hart, 2007).
-By definition, an active fault is one that has had surface displacement within Holocene time (about the last 11,000 years).
+By definition, an active fault is one that has had surface displacement within Holocene time (about the last 11,700 years).
 A potentially active fault has demonstrated surface displacement during Quaternary time (approximately the last 1.6 million years) but has had no known Holocene movement.
 Faults that have not moved in the last 1.6 million years are considered inactive.

 The site is not within a currently established State of California Alquist-Priolo Earthquake Fault Zone or a Riverside County Fault Hazard Zone for surface fault rupture hazards.
 No active or potentially active faults with the potential for surface fault rupture are known to pass directly beneath the site.
+Therefore, the potential for surface rupture due to faulting occurring beneath the site during the design life of the proposed school is considered low.
+However, the site is located in the seismically active southern California region, and could be subjected to moderate to strong ground shaking in the event of an earthquake on one of the many active southern California faults.

-According to the Fault Activity Map of California (2010), 25 known active faults are located within a search radius of 50 miles from the property.
-The nearest known active fault is the Glen Ivy segment of the Elsinore fault, located approximately 11 miles west of the site, and is the dominant source of potential ground motion.
+According to the Fault Activity Map of California (2010), 19 known active faults are located within a search radius of 50 miles from the property.
+The nearest known active fault is the Casa Loma segment of the San Jacinto fault, located approximately 10 miles northeast of the site, and is the dominant source of potential ground motion.
 Earthquakes that might occur on these fault zones or other faults within the southern California and northern Baja California area are potential generators of significant ground motion at the site.
 Table 6.1.1 lists the estimated maximum earthquake magnitude for the most dominant faults in relationship to the site location.